This post was last updated on 1/8/2019

 If you’re using Cloudflare, then you have to enable the add-on first, in the Add-ons section, as you can see below.

-- Google Tracking – Google Analytics scripts will be host locally in order to enhance speed, but Google doesn’t recommend it;
+- Google Tracking – Google Analytics scripts will be hosted locally in order to enhance speed, but Google doesn’t recommend it;

 - Cloudflare – allows you to integrate your Cloudflare account in WP Rocket.